getlogbook/logbook/docs/setups.rst

         # while we're at it we can push a processor on its own stack to
         # record additional information.
 Because processors and handlers
         # go to different stacks it does not matter if the processor is
         # added here at the bottom or at the very beginning.
+Same would
+        # be true for flags.
         Processor(inject_information)
     ])